 - We will walk through the negotiation process together.

-- I will provide a fully executed contract of sale to the title company with the earnest money check.
+- I will provide a fully executed contract of sale to the title company.

 - Send your lender a copy of the fully executed contract as soon as possible.
 Call your loan officer and arrange to make a formal loan application.